Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/Installation.md

 ### **${\color{darkorange}1st\space Step - Partitioning}$**
 - Flash [Moded Ofox Recovery](https://github.com/Kumar-Jy/Windows-in-PocoF1-Without-PC/releases/download/Moded-Ofox-Recovery/ModedPE-Ofox-beryllium.zip) either through your existing recovery or extract recovery.img from zip and flash through fastboot.
 - Type ``` partition $ ``` on recovery terminal _[Replace $ with the size of storage in GB you want for Windows, Ex. - for 40GB type `partition 40` (do not add GB at the end.)_
 - If it asks you to run it once again, do so
-- Type ``` panel ``` and note down output. it is necessary to download installation file accordingly.
 - Reboot to check if Android still works.
-- If Android doesn't boot, format userdata and Reboot.
+If it doesn't boot, format userdata and Reboot.
 #

 ### ${\color{darkorange}2nd\space Step - Installation}$
-- Download [WinInstaller.zip](https://github.com/Kumar-Jy/Windows-in-PocoF1-Without-PC/releases/tag/Win-Installar) according to your touch panel.
-- Download [Windows ESD file](http://dl.delivery.mp.microsoft.com/filestreamingservice/files/48c0db41-e529-47bb-8049-b8d2f2708271/22631.2861.231204-0538.23H2_NI_RELEASE_SVC_REFRESH_CLIENTCONSUMER_RET_A64FRE_en-us.esd) (it must be downloaded from this link only) and copy it to `Download` folder of your phone memory, else installation failed.
-- Reboot to recovery flash Wininstaller.zip and wait till process complete.
+- Reboot to recovery and flash [WinInstaller.zip](https://drive.google.com/file/d/1n1p0ih5tAtWOVgyR5vd7vsjs7by3PDuk/view?usp=drivesdk) (_at least 6GB free space in phone memory required for flashing_)
-- This will take some time.
-It will eventually reboot, and after that the initial setup (oobe) should launch.
+- That's all ,
+ You don't need to touch you phone just sit back and watch all installation process start automatically and phone will reboot to windows setup.
 #

 #### ${\color{red}Note}$ :- If Sound and Rotation not working flash latest [UEFI](https://github.com/n00b69/woa-beryllium/releases/tag/UEFI) and it will start working.